 So you want to make your own forms or custom reports:

 - It may be a good to pitch your idea as a Programming Request before making your own custom.
 After all, what benefits you may also be useful for others.

 - If you have the skill to use Visual Studio and make changes to existing forms or create new ones, you may do so using our open source code.
 It would be crucial to document your customs and have more than one person at your organization capable of maintaining and applying those changes to each new version you place in production.

 - If you wish to make your own custom report using the integrated Aeries Reporting Service, you can acquire your own copy of Active Reports by GrapeCity to do so.
 This also requires your skills being able to grow to do this.
 The same concept of having more than one individual capable of backing you up in applying these custom changes is still wise.

 - So you want to make a report with SQL Server Reporting Services?
 You can have (SSRS) running for your MSSQL Server Instance as it is included with that license.
-These reports can be beneficial as no edits to version are often required when you wish to update Aeries.
-Windows Active Directory is the default method of securing which users can run a certain report.
+Such reports can be beneficial as they liely will require no change when Aeries is updated.
+Windows Active Directory is the default method of securing which users can run a certain SSRS report.
 Anonymous authentication for reports can also work securely by passing variables from Aeries to SSRS reports where they can be used in the where clause of the data set.
 This allows for a rudimentary SSO method where only a valid user can retrieve data from an SSRS report.
 A stale visit to the same URL would securely return nothing if you were not the correct individual.
 This is viable for hosted customers as well if they wish to deploy their own SSRS solution in house.